-Students who will first enroll during Autumn 2014 through Summer 2015, and who are not citizens or permanent residents of the United States (except Canadian students) are asked to place a $8,000 (U.S.) deposit with the university before final acceptance can be given and the I-20 form, necessary to secure the U.S. student visa, can be sent.
-For students first enrolling for Autumn 2015 or later the deposit will be equal to one quarter's tuition (Full-Time, 13-16 hours).
+Students who are not citizens or permanent residents of the United States (excluding Canadian students) are asked to place an International Student Deposit with the University before final acceptance can be given and before the I-20 form (needed to secure the United States Student Visa) can be issued.

-Walla Walla University requires all international students to purchase the WWU Student Health and Additional Accident Insurance Plan.
+Walla Walla University requires all international undergraduate and graduate students including Canadians to purchase health insurance while in attendance at the University.

-International students will be expected to use the Regular Payment Plan described in this bulletin.
+International students, except Canadian students, will be expected to use the Regular Payment Plan described in this bulletin.

 According to Immigration and Naturalization Services regulations, international students attending WWU while on student visas are only permitted to work on campus and are limited to a maximum of 20 hours of work per week during periods of enrollment.
 Spouses and children who are not students may not accept employment under any circumstances.